squirtle-squadron/cms/README.md

 ---
 # Description:
-  Our application is a both place for a user to create their own content blog about whatever they want.
-As well as if they're feeling a bit more adventurous they can make their own content page.
+  Our application is a place for a user to create their own content blog about whatever they want.
+They can make their own content page if they are feeling a bit more adventureous.
 The page is a little more content then the blog itself and allows for slightly more customization.
 However, it is still simple enough to allow a non technical user to create and customize.
 We have set some basic parameters they can use to change the display they way they like.